Worlds Collide (2020)

-The 2020 Worlds Collide was the second Worlds Collide professional wrestling livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's NXT and NXT UK brand divisions.
-The event aired exclusively on the WWE Network and took place on January 25, 2020, at the Toyota Center in Houston, Texas.
+The 2020 Worlds Collide was a professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's NXT and NXT UK brand divisions.
+It was the second Worlds Collide and took place on January 25, 2020, at the Toyota Center in Houston, Texas, and it aired exclusively on the WWE Network.
+The event was based around direct competition between wrestlers from the two brands.

 Six matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, NXT UK's Imperium (Walter, Fabian Aichner, Marcel Barthel, and Alexander Wolfe) defeated NXT's The Undisputed Era (Adam Cole, Kyle O'Reilly, Bobby Fish, and Roderick Strong) in an eight-man tag team match.

 Production

 Background

-The event was held at the Toyota Center in Houston, Texas.
+The second Worlds Collide was held at the Toyota Center in Houston, Texas.

-Worlds Collide is a series of professional wrestling shows that began on January 26, 2019, when WWE held an interbrand tournament featuring wrestlers from their NXT, NXT UK, and 205 Live brands.
+Worlds Collide is a series of professional wrestling shows that began in January 2019, when WWE held an interbrand tournament featuring wrestlers from the NXT, NXT UK, and 205 Live brands.
 The "Worlds Collide" name was subsequently adopted for a WWE Network series that aired in April 2019.
-During the Royal Rumble 2020 weekend announcements, WWE revealed that a second Worlds Collide event would air live on the WWE Network on January 25, 2020, and be held at the Toyota Center in Houston, Texas, though unlike the previous year's event, it would only feature the NXT and NXT UK brands and not also 205 Live.
+During the Royal Rumble 2020 weekend announcements, WWE revealed that a second Worlds Collide event would air live on the WWE Network on January 25, 2020, and be held at the Toyota Center in Houston, Texas, but unlike the previous year's event, it would only feature the NXT and NXT UK brands and not also 205 Live.
 Also unlike the 2019 event, there was not a Worlds Collide Tournament with a future championship opportunity at stake.
 Instead, the card's matches were interbrand matches pitting wrestlers from NXT against those from NXT UK.

 Storylines

-The card included six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The card included six matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT and NXT UK brands, while storylines were produced on WWE's weekly television shows, NXT and NXT UK.